Spiritual Abuse--Done in God's Name

 Barely Saved?, Dr Richard Sibbes - We often heard it said on the basis of I Pet 4:18 that some Christians will be barely saved or "saved by the skin of their teeth".
 Richard Sibbes makes it clear that the righteous are saved already; their salvation was never in doubt.

 Beyond Probation, Lee Irons - "Many Christians have the mistaken idea that they have been accepted into the program, but they're still on probation.
-No, Paul says, you are beyond probation, because Jesus has passed the probationary test on your behalf as the second Adam."
+No, Paul says, you are beyond probation, because Jesus has passed the probationary test on your behalf."

 Justified by Works at the Day of Judgment?, Lee Irons - Are we justified (declared righteous) by good works (even Spirit-wrought good works) at the Day of Judgment?
 The answer is a resounding, "No!"
 The answer should settle the nagging doubts you may have about how your life will be evaluated at that awesome day of reckoning.